 Alice Darling Secretarial Services: General and legal transcrition.
 On-site or at home.

 All Professionals Litigation Support Team: Legal transcription.
 From their website: “You must also be a notary public in your home state, be a certified member in good standing of the AAERT and/or IAPRT, and be a citizen of the United States.”
-FTP software is required, and you must have WordPerfect.
+FTP software is required, and you must have WordPerfect (NOT Microsoft Word).
 An assessment test is provided and a sample transcript when you apply.
 Additional note from their website to make sure to be aware of before applying: “We may utilize information obtained from MySpace, Facebook, Google, or any other public source of information, in our determination of your suitability for the preparation of highly confidential court records and other documents.”
 See their website for complete information and application.

 American High-Tech Transcription: Transcription for law enforcement agencies, law firms, and businesses.
 Applicants must undergo an FBI and state police fingerprint criminal background check, at your own expense.
+Positions only available to those in the US.

 Amphion Medical Solutions: Medical transcription.
 Experience required – per their website: “At least two years’ hospital inpatient experience transcribing the “Basic Four” or at least two years’ clinic experience transcribing all specialties (>4 specialties) in addition to any formal training.”
 An assessment is provided and can be started on that same web page.
 Make sure to check the browser requirements before beginning the assessment.
 See the web page for very specific criteria and requirements, as well as the application process.
+They hire in the US only and as employees, not independent contractors.

 CambridgeTranscriptions: Legal and business transcription, they hire for on-site and at-home positions.
 Refer to their website for details, a phone number and the email address to obtain more information.

 CaptionColorado: Hires captioners (as in “closed caption” on TV), see their website for complete information and application.
+If you click on the “Captioning Careers” link, you will find FAQs and a lot of information regarding their equipment requirements, etc.

-**NEW Listing!** CastingWords: CastingWords provides general transcription services.
+CastingWords: CastingWords provides general transcription services.
 They post their available transcription jobs on their site, The CastingWords Workshop and also through Amazon Mechanical Turk.
 You can click on the link on their information page to register at their Workshop, and you will register using your Facebook account, although the small print states that you aren’t required to have one.
 CastingWords uses crowdsourcing for their transcription, in other words, you will be doing just very small segments of an audio.
 They have a style guide that must be followed, and a sample transcript.
 Make sure to review both carefully.
 The pay may seem low, but they offer bonuses as well, so take that into consideration.

 Chromolume Transcription: General and legal transcription.
 Refer to their website for the email address to submit your resume and interest in employment.